- Casting Style: Mana, channeled through plants

 All master Sachets can channel up to 20 Mana for casting the specific effect before needing to rest unless modified by additional herbs.

-Simple Sachets: 2 point Shell, Snare Foot, Cure Disease, Stabilize
+Simple Sachets: Shell (2), Snare Arms, Snare Foot, Cure Disease, Stabilize

-Complex Sachets: Snare Arms, Calm Animal, Nature Meld
+Complex Sachets: Snare Body, Calm Animal, Nature Meld

 Master Sachets: Knockdown, Circle vs. Human